johnlauermann/student-resources/README.md

-# student-resources
+# Student Resources
- Templates and tutorials for use by students.
+ This is a collection of templates and tutorials for use by students in my courses at Pratt Institute.